dievyak/cypress-test-suite/README.md

 cy.url().should('include', 'dashboard');

-📍 Scoped Actions
+📍 Scoped Actions:

 Use .within() to limit DOM traversal to a specific container: cy.get('#login-form').within(() => {
   cy.get('input[name="email"]').type('user@example.com');
   cy.get('input[name="password"]').type('123456');
 });

-⏳ Smart Waiting
+⏳ Smart Waiting:

 Replace fixed waits with network-aware .wait('@alias'): cy.intercept('/api/user').as('getUser');
 cy.visit('/dashboard');
 cy.wait('@getUser'); // Waits for the request to complete

-🔀 Conditional Logic
+🔀 Conditional Logic:

 Use the cypress-if plugin for conditional flows: cy.get('button#subscribe')
   .if('exists') // Executes only if the button exists .click();

-🧪 API Testing Techniques with Cypress
+🧪 API Testing Techniques with Cypress:

 Demonstration of advanced API testing strategies integrated with Cypress for robust and maintainable test automation.
 Key Practices

-Intercept and wait for API calls
+Intercept and wait for API calls:

 Use cy.intercept() to capture network requests and wait for responses before asserting UI elements — avoid using cy.wait(ms) delays. cy.intercept('GET', '/api/users').as('getUsers');
 cy.wait('@getUsers').its('response.statusCode').should('eq', 200);

-Assert API responses using expect
+Assert API responses using expect:

 Validate API response details, such as status codes or payload values: expect(response.statusCode).to.eq(200);

-Leverage cy.task for Node operations
+Leverage cy.task for Node operations:

 Execute backend operations (e.g., storing or fetching values): cy.task('getItem', 'bearerUserToken');

-Pass headers in API requests
+Pass headers in API requests:

 Include authentication tokens or custom headers when needed: cy.request({
   method: 'GET',